-At a landmark meeting in La Jolla, Calif., in February 2014, 35 leading global scientists from the public and private sectors came together to discuss the creation of the Human Vaccines Project, and the primary scientific hurdles impeding the development of new vaccines .
-Recognizing the potential of recent technological advances in genomics, bioinformatics and systems biology, participants unanimously endorsed our vision and mission as potentially transformative for human health, and called for a decade-long, $1 billion-plus effort to decode the human immune system.
+At a landmark meeting in La Jolla, Calif., in February 2014, 35 leading global scientists from the public and private sectors came together to discuss the primary scientific hurdles impeding the development of new vaccines.
+Recognizing the potential of recent technological advances in genomics, bioinformatics, and systems biology, participants unanimously endorsed the creation of the Human Vaccines Project, calling for a decade-long, $1 billion-plus effort to decode the human immune system.

-Initially incubated by the International AIDS Vaccines Initiative (IAVI) with seed funding from the Robert Wood Johnson Foundation, the Human Vaccines Project followed this first meeting with a series of workshops on specific components of its scientific and business plans.
-With a growing number of collaborations, the Human Vaccines Project was spun out as an independent global nonprofit organization, supported by a founding Board of Directors and an internationally recognized Scientific Steering Committee.
+Initially incubated by the International AIDS Vaccines Initiative (IAVI), with seed funding from the Robert Wood Johnson Foundation, the Human Vaccines Project followed this first meeting with a series of workshops on specific components of its scientific and business plans.
+With a growing number of collaborations, the Human Vaccines Project launched as an independent global nonprofit organization, supported by a founding Board of Directors and an internationally recognized Scientific Steering Committee.

-Focused on the pre-competitive immunology research space, our mission is to accelerate the development of vaccines and immunotherapies against major global infectious diseases and cancers by decoding the human immune system.
+Focused on pre-competitive immunology research, our mission is to accelerate the development of vaccines and immunotherapies against major global infectious diseases and cancers by decoding the human immune system.

 Holland & Knight: Holland & Knight is a global law firm with more than 1,200 lawyers and other professionals in 27 offices throughout the world, and provides representation in contracts, business, real estate and governmental law.
 The firm brings extensive experience in the Health Care & Life Sciences sector.